ZitaBalint/Fourth-Milestone-Project-Happy-Whale/README.md

 - Json
 - JavaScript
 - Python
 - Django
--
+- Stripe - for payment
-- jQuery - used for Fancybox, display images in a slideshow, dropdown menu in info page, accordion on info page and footer
-- Bootstrap - used adding responsiveness and also used for some of the layouts Card elements, Form sections, Carousel, Toggle navbar, Drop down menu and Accordion
+- Bootstrap5 - used adding responsiveness and also used for some of the layouts Card elements, Form sections, Carousel, Toggle navbar, Drop down menu and Accordion
 - Font Awesome - Through the pages used font awesome icons for social media icons in footer and icons for info page top container
 - Google Fonts - Used Google Fonts; Open Sans and Amatic SC
-- Google Maps - embedded google map to Info Page
-- Termly.io: copied one of the free terms and conditions templates
-- Termsfeed.com: Copied a part of one of the free download privacy policy templates
-- Code institute tutorial: Navalert bar on home page
+- Code institute tutorial: Boutiq_Ado Profile

 ## Outsourced Media
 - Cloudinary - used to style images, all images are stored and deployed from the caching server
-- Fancybox - used to able to make gallery page image section
 - Unsplash - background images were downloaded from Unsplash website

 ## Deployments

+- The project was deployed in Heroku https://happy-whale-milestone-project.herokuapp.com/ and the static files are stored in Amazon.AWS.

 - My project was built and it is stored on Github
 I created a master branch for the project in the following way: